A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Study Design and Evaluation Criteria

-For each species with at least 500 individuals, PCQM sampling was simulated with $n = 120$ sampling points and $q = 4$ quadrants.
-We considered four maximum search radii ($C = 10$, 20, 30, and 40 m) and three nearest-neighbor orders ($\ell = 1, 2, 3$).
+For each species with at least 500 individuals, we simulated PCQM sampling with $n = 120$ sampling points and $q = 4$ quadrants.
+This abundance threshold yielded 112 species for the BCI plot and 20 species for the Harvard Forest plot.
+We considered four maximum search radii ($C = 10$, 20, 30 and 40 m) and three nearest-neighbour orders ($\ell = 1, 2, 3$).
 Sampling points were generated using Latin hypercube sampling with a buffer of $C + 0.1$ m to avoid edge effects.
 For each species and parameter combination, 200 independent sampling designs were generated.
-True species densities were computed directly from the full census, allowing direct calculation of the same performance metrics used in the simulation study.
+True species densities were calculated directly from the full census, allowing the same performance metrics used in the simulation study to be evaluated under empirical forest conditions.

-\subsection{Performance metrics}
+\subsection{Performance Metrics}

 Estimator performance was evaluated using relative error metrics calculated across the 200 sampling replicates for each scenario.
-Let $\hat{\lambda}_s$ denote the estimated density from the $s$-th replicate and $\lambda_{\text{true}}$ the true population density, computed as the total number of points divided by the study area.
+Let $\hat{\lambda}_s$ denote the estimated density from the $s$th replicate and let $\lambda_{\text{true}}$ denote the true population density, computed as the total number of individuals divided by the study area.
 Relative bias (rBias) measures systematic deviation,

 while relative root mean squared error (rRMSE) summarizes overall accuracy,

 Precision was quantified using the relative standard deviation (rSD),

 where $\bar{\hat{\lambda}}$ is the mean estimated density across replicates.